National Hockey Association: 1910–1914: Consolidation

-Despite the efforts of O'Brien, who added Newsy Lalonde from the Canadiens to Renfrew, the first championship went to the Wanderers, taking over the Stanley Cup and successfully defending it against Edmonton.
-It would be the Wanderers' only championship in the league.
-The off-season led to changes in membership in the league, as Cobalt, Haileybury and Shamrocks dropped out.
-Les Canadiens would be taken over by new management and Quebec would join the league for the 1910–11 season.
+The 1910 off-season led to changes in membership in the league, as Cobalt, Haileybury and Shamrocks dropped out.
+Les Canadiens would be taken over by George Kennedy and Quebec would join the league for the 1910–11 season.
 Lalonde was returned to the Canadiens.
 The two dormant O'Brien franchises were to be held for two Toronto teams to join the league in the future, to play in the new Arena Gardens planned for Toronto.
+The Wanderers incorporated, with Sam Lichtenhein taking a majority position.

-The 1910–1911 season saw the start of labour unrest in the league, as the league imposed a salary cap.
-The season almost foundered because of widespread dissatisfaction amongst the players at the salaries on offer, and players' unions were rumored to be on the verge of creation at several points.
+The 1910–1911 season saw the start of labour unrest in the league, as the league imposed its $5,000 salary cap.
+The season almost foundered because of widespread dissatisfaction amongst the players at the salaries on offer, and players' unions were rumoured to be on the verge of creation at several points.
 The players at first intended to form their own league, but the arenas were under the NHA control and surrendered for that season.
+The clubs' bottom lines improved, Ottawa estimated to make six to eight thousand in profits, while the Canadiens made three to four thousand; the Wanderers two to three thousand; and Quebec at nine hundred.
+Only Renfrew lost money.
+The new constitution also affected the format of play.
+For the first time, the hour of play would be divided into three 20-minute periods, with five minutes of rest between the periods.
 Ottawa won the championship and held the Stanley Cup against Galt and Port Arthur.